kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

        #MODE_END_ENABLE
    #end
 ```
-Within this script you can see the use of the Arrays `$Stackcount` which is formed through the use of the `.split(",")` method which takes the string returned from the database and splits the list into two elements within the Array `$Stackcount`.
-You could address each element in the Array remembering that Arrays always start the numbering of elements at position zero (0).
-In a two element Array you could call the data with these two options; for the first element in the Array `$Stackcount[0]` or for the second element in the Array `$Stackcount[1]`.
+Within this script, you can see the Arrays `$Stackcount` formed using the `.split(",")` method, which takes the string returned from the database and splits the list into two elements within the Array `$Stackcount`.
+You could address each element in the Array, remembering that Arrays always start the numbering of elements at position zero (0).
+You could call the data with these two options; for the first element in the Array `$Stackcount[0]` or the second element in the Array `$Stackcount[1]`.

-Within this script you can see the use of the Conditional Statements `#if #elseif #else #end` these are used to dynamically build configuration for switch stacks no matter how many switches are within the stack.
-For example if the number of switches in the stack is above 4 then it creates automatically 2 powerstack environments for power redundancy.
-The script also sets the priority of the Active and Standby switch above those of the rest of the switches in the stack.
+Within this script, you can see the Conditional Statements `#if #elseif #else #end`.
+These are used to dynamically build configuration for switch stacks no matter how many switches are within the stack.
+For example, if the number of switches in the stack exceeds 4, it automatically creates 2 powerstack environments for power redundancy.
+The script also prioritizes the Active and Standby switch above those of the rest of the switches in the stack.

-Within this script you can see the use of the Enable Statements `#MODE_ENABLE #MODE_END_ENABLE` these commands allow for privileged level non configuration commands to be entered.
-In this script we need to configure the privileged level command to set switch priority for individual switches `switch $Switch priority #`.
-Bracketing this configuration command with the velocity statements `#MODE_ENABLE #MODE_END_ENABLE` allows for us to change from configuration mode to enable mode and back again.
+Within this script, you can see the use of the Enable Statements `#MODE_ENABLE #MODE_END_ENABLE`.
+These commands allow for enable level configuration commands to be entered.
+This script needs to configure the enable level command to set switch priority for individual switches `switch $Switch priority #`.
+Bracketing this configuration command with the velocity statements `#MODE_ENABLE #MODE_END_ENABLE` allows us to change from configuration mode to enable mode and back again.

 ## Step 3 - ***Assigning Port Configuration - Use Case***
-Previously within the Composite Templating Lab we introduced a methodology of automatically configuring the interfaces within the switch.
-This configuration relied on a few variables which were use to extrapolate the settings which were then configured via the template.
-This allowed for a set of macros to be utilized to build out the various settings for VLANs, Ports and Uplinks.
+Previously within the Composite Templating Lab, we introduced a methodology of automatically configuring the interfaces within the switch.
+This configuration relied on a few variables used to extrapolate the settings that were then configured via the template.
+This allowed a set of macros to be utilized to build out the various settings for VLANs, Ports, and Uplinks.

 ### ***Examine Code***
 We will analyze the configuration in more detail below and modify it for greater capabilities toward the end of this section.